-Now we need to replace the formula with a value in order to retain the correct value in each row if we were to sort the data, or delete or insert a row into the data.
+- Now, replace the formulas with values in order to retain the correct value in each row, even if you sort the data or delete/insert a row.

 Fill Blank Cells With Value Above in Google Sheets

-You cannot use the CTRL key in Google Sheets to copy formula but you can use it to select multiple cells.
-If you want to populate a cell with the value above, you can very simply do an individual formula in your blank cell that refers to the cell above it, and then use the CTRL key to copy the formula to multiple cells.
+You cannot use CTRL + ENTER in Google Sheets.
+If you want to populate a cell with the value above, you can very simply enter a formula (that refers to the cell above) in the first blank cell, and then use the CTRL key to copy the formula to multiple cells.